 Lan ZOU obtained her master degree in Microbiology from Sichuan Agricultural University, China.
 During her master, she mainly worked on the genetic diversity and phylogeny of faba bean rhizobia, also screening of the highly effective rhizobia for field production.
-In 2016, she was awarded a scholarship from Chinese goverment (China Scholarship Council) to continue her PhD study in LIPM in the C-Masson and J-Batut group.
+In 2016, she was awarded a scholarship from Chinese government (China Scholarship Council) to continue her PhD study in LIPM in the C-Masson and J-Batut group.
 Her research project mainly concerns the mechanism for autoregulation of infection of Medicago-Sinorhizobium meliloti symbiosis.

 Mingxing Tang, PHD student

 Mingxing Tang obtained his master’s degree in the University of Chinese Academy of Science.
 During his master-period study from 2013, he focused on microbial diversity in seawater and symbiosis between microalgae and bacteria, and completed polyphasic taxonomy of three novel marine bacteria.
-In 2016, he was funded by Chinese Scholarship Council and started his PhD program in LIPM, supervised by Catherine Masson-Boivin and Delphine Capela.
+In 2016, he was funded by the Chinese Scholarship Council and started his PhD program in LIPM, supervised by Catherine Masson-Boivin and Delphine Capela.
 He is mainly involved in the researches on adaptation to intracellularity during experimental evolution of Mimosa symbionts.